Uniqueness of equipotential photon surfaces in 4-dimensional static vacuum asymptotically flat spacetimes for positive, negative, and zero mass -- and a new partial proof of the Willmore inequality: The degenerate equipotential photon surface or zero mass case

 and the asymptotic condition $u\to0$ as $\vert x\vert\to\infty$ in the asymptotic end of $(M,g,N)$.
 This unique solution $u$ exists by standard elliptic theory (see e.g.\ \cite[Chapters 2, 3]{Gilbarg.2001}), noting that the Sobolev spaces with respect to $(M,g)$ are "asymptotically equivalent" to those on $(\R^3,\delta)$.
 If $(M,g)$ is isometric to $(\R^{3}\setminus\overline{\Omega},\delta)$ for some bounded domain $\Omega$ with smooth boundary, it is well-known that the unique solution decays as

 for some constant $R_{0}\in\R$ as $\vert y\vert\to\infty$ (see e.g.\ \cite{Kellogg.1967}), with respect to the Cartesian coordinates $(y^{i})$ on $\R^{3}$ pulled back to $M$.
 In our setting, we only know that $(M,g)$ is asymptotically flat with decay rate $\tau\geq0$ and flat, but not (to the best knowledge of the authors) whether there exist Cartesian\footnote{Here, by \emph{Cartesian coordinates}, we mean coordinates with respect to which the flat metric appears as $\delta_{ij}$.} coordinates $(y^{i})$ in some exterior region $M\setminus K$ diffeomorphic to the exterior region of a closed ball in Euclidean space, for some $K\subset M$ compact.
 If such coordinates exist and relate to the originally given asymptotically flat coordinates $(x^{i})$ by a transformation asymptotically satisfying $y^{i}=x^{i}+o_{3}(\vert x\vert^{1-\tau})$ as $\vert x\vert\to\infty$, we have \eqref{eq:asyu} also with respect to $(x^{i})$.
 We will assume for simplicity throughout this paper that \eqref{eq:asyu} applies with respect to the given asymptotically flat coordinates $(x^{i})$.
-One could possibly circumvent this problem by arguments along the line of those given in \cite{Ago_Fog_Maz-1,BF} but this would lead too far away from the focus of this work.
+One could possibly circumvent this problem by arguments along the line of those given in \cite{Ago_Fog_Maz-1,BF} or exploiting Bartnik style results similar to those used in the proof of \Cref{thm:zero} but this would lead too far away from the focus of this work.

 Under the assumption that \eqref{eq:asyu} holds with respect to $(x^{i})$ and arguing as for the Smarr formula \eqref{eq:Smarr}, one finds that

 on regular level set $\Sigma^{2}_{s}\definedas \{u=s\}$ of $u$, where $dA_{s}$ denotes the area measure induced on $\Sigma_{s}$ by $g$.
 Moreover, by the maximum principle, we know that $0<u<1$ on $M$ and thus $b\geq0$.
 By the Hopf lemma, we know that $\nu(u)<0$ on $\partial M$ so that in particular $R_0>0$ by \eqref{eq:Smarrb} as $\partial M$ is a regular level set of $u$.